-As explained more fully in the statement of directors' responsibilities set out on page 5, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+As explained more fully in the statement of directors are sponsibilities seek outs on page 5.4 the directors are tresponsible for the preparation of the financial statements and for being satisfied the kinetic properties are opinion on the financial statements in accordance with applicable law and international.
+Standards on Auditing (UK and Ireland).
+Those standards require us to comply with the Auditing (Practices Board's Ethical Standards for Auditing (UK and Ireland).

-Scope of the audit of the financial statements
+Scope of the audit of the financial statements.

-An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the group's and the parent company's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the directors; and the overall presentation of the financial statements.
-In addition, we read all the financial and non-financial information in the annual report to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
-If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.
+An auditinvoives obtaining evidence about the amounts and disclosures in the financial statements (sufficiently of ive reasonable assurance) that the innancial statements (are fire from material misstatement), whether caused by froud or error.
+This includes an assessment of tweether the (accounting policies) are appropriate to the provide another parents company a circumstances and have been consistently applied and adequately disclosed; the reasonable ressor (significant accounting estimates) made by the did rectors; and the overall presentation of the financial statements.
+In addition, we read all the financial and inormation that is apparently materially incorrect based only or materially inconsistent and in an additional statements and the financial statements are financially in the course of financial statements are financially in the course of financial statements are financially in the course of financial statements are financially in the financial statements.